Temperature Dependence of the Magnetic Penetration Depth and Nodal Gap Structure of UPt$_3$ from Small Angle Neutron Scattering

 All of these order parameters have nodes in the superconducting energy gap, each with different nodal structure in the three vortex phases.
-Consequently, it is of particular importance to explore physical properties that are directly linked to this nodal structure.
-In this Letter we report our constraints on order parameter symmetry based on small angle neutron scattering (SANS) measurements from the vortex lattice (VL) in the superconducting mixed state.
-We have measured the temperature dependence of the components of the London penetration depth, \lam$_i$(T), that probe the gap nodal structure along the principal directions of the crystal.~\cite{Prozorov_SST_2006, Furukawa_PRB_2011} We compare our results for \lam$_i$(T)\ with those from other methods including ac-susceptibility~\cite{GrossAlltag_ZPB_1991, Signore_PRB_1995} and muon spin rotation ($\mu$SR).~\cite{Broholm_PRL_1990, Yaouanc_JPCM_1998} In our work we find a linear temperature dependence of \lam\ for currents parallel to the $a^*$ and $c$-axes consistent with an E$_{2u}$ order parameter.
+Consequently, it is of particular importance to explore physical properties that are directly linked to this nodal structure and that are sensitive to the gap dispersion at the nodes.
+Using SANS from the VL, we have measured the temperature dependence of the components of the London penetration depth, \lam$_i$(\textit{T}), that probe the gap nodal structure along the principal directions of the crystal~\cite{Prozorov_SST_2006, Furukawa_PRB_2011} finding linear behavior in the low temperature limit.
+Our calculations using the quasiclassical Green's function approach and an ellipsoidal Fermi surface are consistent with the \lam$_i$(\textit{T}) data over a wide range of temperature for an order parameter with E$_{2u}$ symmetry.
+We compare our results for \lam$_i$(\textit{T}) with those from other experimental methods including ac-susceptibility~\cite{GrossAlltag_ZPB_1991, Signore_PRB_1995} and muon spin rotation ($\mu$SR)~\cite{Broholm_PRL_1990, Yaouanc_JPCM_1998}. \\